In Short

 What are the Potential Repercussions?

-Forfeiture of a commercial lease is not without repercussions for a landlord.
-For instance, you will likely be left with a vacant property you must lease again to gain income.
-This requires you to assess the current rental market, as this will indicate how fast or slow it may be to find a new commercial tenant.
+Forfeiture of a commercial lease carries repercussions for a landlord.
+For instance, you will likely be left with a vacant property that you must lease again to gain income.
+This requires you to assess the current rental market, as it will indicate how quickly or slowly it may be to find a new commercial tenant.
 When you do so, it is helpful to consider:

 - current average rental amounts;